Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 Prompting matters most when it sets boundaries.

-If the prompt implies that an answer must always appear, an answer will often appear.
+If the prompt implies that an answer must always appear, an answer will appear.
 That is not intelligence.
 It is leakage from your incentives.

 Strong examples do more than make the answer look nicer.